 - Divorced or widowed spouses at least age 55 — Coverage can continue beyond the COBRA period if the continuation coverage under the plan expires when a divorced or widowed spouse is at least age 55.
 Coverage can continue for the spouse and eligible dependents until the spouse reaches age 65.

-When the Campus Benefits Representative is notified that one of these events has happened, you will be sent an election form notifying you of the conditions that apply to continued coverage.
+When your Campus Benefits Representative is notified that one of these events has happened, you will be sent an election form notifying you of the conditions that apply to continued coverage.

 However, in the event you become divorced or legally separated, or when your dependent child no longer qualifies as a covered dependent under the plan, you or your covered spouse or your covered child must notify the Campus Benefits Representative within 60 days.
 If you fail to do this, your dependent's rights to continued coverage will be forfeited.

 Continued coverage is not automatic.
 You must submit the completed election form within 60 days from the later of the following dates: